OWASP/owasp-istg/src/03_test_cases/user_interfaces/README.md

 * OWASP ["Web Security Testing Guide"][owasp_wstg]
 * Key aspects of testing of the T-Systems Multimedia Solutions GmbH

-This test case is based on: [IOT-FW-CONF-002](../firmware/README.md#presence-of-unnecessary-software-and-functionalities-iot-fw-conf-002).
+This test case is based on: [ISTG-FW-CONF-002](../firmware/README.md#presence-of-unnecessary-software-and-functionalities-istg-fw-conf-002).

-## Secrets (IOT-UI-SCRT)
+## Secrets (ISTG-UI-SCRT)

-IoT-devices are often operated outside of the control space of their manufacturer.
-Still, they need to establish connections to other network nodes within the IoT-ecosystem, e.g., to request and receive firmware updates or to send data to a cloud API.
+ISTG-devices are often operated outside of the control space of their manufacturer.
+Still, they need to establish connections to other network nodes within the ISTG-ecosystem, e.g., to request and receive firmware updates or to send data to a cloud API.
 Hence, it might be required that the device has to provide some kind of authentication credential or secret.
 These secrets need to be stored on the device in a secure manner to prevent them from being stolen and used to impersonate the device.

-### Access to Confidential Data (IOT-UI-SCRT-001)
+### Access to Confidential Data (ISTG-UI-SCRT-001)
 **Required Access Levels**

 <table width="100%">